 - 1. Total semester costs (tuition, fees, and room and board, if applicable) are payable at the beginning of each semester. - 2.
-Total tuition, room, board and fees for the year are divided into ten equal payments beginning in July and ending in April.
-There is a non-refundable charge of \$80.00 for this method of payment.
+Total tuition, room, board and fees for the year are divided into equal payments.
+There is a non-refundable charge of \$100.00 for this method of payment.
 Payments are due on or before the 15th of the month.